codelex-io/pro-cybersecurity-for-developers/README.md

 1. **Install a virtualization hypervisor software on your PC.
 That way we will be able to have OS inside OS:**

+</br>Choose from one of these:
 - [VirtualBox] - Easy to install/use virtualization software (Win/macOS/Linux)
 - [VMware Player] - VMware Windows software (Win/macOS - called VMware Fusion/Linux)

     *If you are already using a Linux, theoretically you can skip this and install all the tools manually, but anyway VM is a way to go in case you break something (just revert from Snapshot and keep hacking).

 2. **Install a Linux OS as a Virtual Machine in any of aforementioned software.
-Since everybody knows that it's quite hard to do 'hacking' on Windows, we need some kind of Linux OS to get most of the tools working.
-You can choose from these two Debian based distros:**
+Since everybody knows that it's quite hard to do 'hacking' on Windows, we need some kind of Linux OS to get most of the tools working:**

+</br>Choose from one of these:
   - [Kali Linux] - Most widely used Linux distro for cyber-sec
   - [Parrot OS] - Same features as Kali, so just a matter of preference

 3. **Install Docker, so we can run vulnerable web apps inside the Docker containers**:\
  * [Install instructions](https://docs.docker.com/engine/install/debian/)